History

 The citizens outside of the city limits voted to form the Chillicothe Community Fire Protection District (CCFPD) in 2017.
 The CCFPD was approved by the Peoria County Board on April 28th, 2017.

 From 2017 to 2019 the departments (CFD and CCFPD) continued to operate as one department.
 In 2019 the citizens of Chillicothe voted to join the CCFPD.
-On Aug 1st, 2019, for the first time in its history the fire department became one unit.
+On Aug 1st, 2019, for the first time in its history, the fire department became one unit.
 The CCFPD is governed by an outside board of 5 citizens.
-Four members from Peoria County (two reside in the city limits) and one from Marshall County who are appointed by their respective county boards.
+Four members from Peoria County (two reside in the city limits) and one from Marshall County are appointed by their respective county boards.

 • Any Fire Situations